Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDF.md

 ##### Example Code

-All this seems really complex but we eventually give the new code which ends up being "quite simple":
+All this seems really complex but we eventually get the new code which ends up being "quite simple":

 ``` C++
 float3	ComputeDiffuseModel( float3 _wsIncomingDirection, float3 _wsOutgoingDirection, float _roughness, float3 _albedo ) {